i-love-flamingo/flamingo-carotene/docs/1. Flamingo Carotene Basics/flamingo-carotene-modules.md

 Lint and Test your Stuff 1st!

-### Lint all Packages
+### Lint all modules

-Inside the main package (flamingo-carotene, the folder where this MD exists) simply run
+Inside the root folder (flamingo-carotene, the folder where this MD exists) simply run
 ```
 npm run lint
 ```

-### Test all Packages
+### Test all modules
 If there are no linting errors you may call
 ```
 npm t
 ```
-which iterates over all packages and executes the test script which is defined in the package.json of every package
+which iterates over all moduless and executes the test script which is defined in the package.json of every module

 ### Publish with lerna
 You can only publish versions if: